charity-classification/ukcat/docs/data/ukcat/ED.md

 -----|--------:
 <strong>University Of Edinburgh</strong> [Charity number: [SC005336](https://findthatcharity.uk/orgid/GB-SC-SC005336)]<br>The advancement of education.
 Any other purpose that may reasonably be regarded as analogous to any of the other preceding purposes. | £1,296,853,000
 <strong>THE BRITISH COUNCIL</strong> [Charity number: [209131](https://findthatcharity.uk/orgid/GB-CHC-209131)]<br>The British Council creates friendly knowledge and understanding between the people of the UK and other countries.
 We do this by making a positive contribution to the UK and the countries we work with.
 We reach millions of people across the world, working with over 100 countries in the fields of arts and culture, English language, education and civil society. | £924,965,472
-<strong>British Council</strong> [Charity number: [SC037733](https://findthatcharity.uk/orgid/GB-SC-SC037733)]<br>(a)         promote cultural relationships between the people of the United Kingdom and other countries; (b)         develop a wider knowledge of the English language; and (c)          encourage educational co-operation between the United Kingdom and other countries, support the advancement of United Kingdom education and education standards overseas, and otherwise promote education.  | £924,965,000
+<strong>British Council</strong> [Charity number: [SC037733](https://findthatcharity.uk/orgid/GB-SC-SC037733)]<br>(a)         promote cultural relationships between the people of the United Kingdom and other countries. (b)         develop a wider knowledge of the English language. and (c)          encourage educational co-operation between the United Kingdom and other countries, support the advancement of United Kingdom education and education standards overseas, and otherwise promote education.  | £924,965,000
 <strong>University Of Glasgow Court</strong> [Charity number: [SC004401](https://findthatcharity.uk/orgid/GB-SC-SC004401)]<br>The advancement of education.
 The advancement of health.
 The advancement of, arts, heritage, culture, or science. | £857,941,000
 <strong>CARDIFF UNIVERSITY</strong> [Charity number: [1136855](https://findthatcharity.uk/orgid/GB-CHC-1136855)]<br>The University provides Higher Education to the general public which will also include numerous research activities.
 For more detail see the Public Benefit Statement within the Annual Financial Statements. | £604,593,000
 <strong>The Open University</strong> [Charity number: [SC038302](https://findthatcharity.uk/orgid/GB-SC-SC038302)]<br>The objects of the University shall be the advancement and dissemination of learning and knowledge by teaching and research by a diversity of means such as broadcasting and technological devices appropriate to higher education, by correspondence tuition, residential courses and seminars and in other relevant ways, and shall be to provide education of University and professional standards for its students and to promote the educational well-being of the community generally. | £561,500,000